Here at FreshBooks we appreciate feedback because it gives us the insight to continually build something even better.

 We’ve taken your feedback and have redesigned the web Time Tracking experience to better suit how most people enter their time.

 Here’s a rundown of how to now track time, based on whether you use the Timer, Day sub-tab or Week sub-tab.
+For more details, check out the How do I track time?
+FAQ article.

 If you often use the timer, you can now find it in the Day sub-tab, by clicking on the stopwatch icon next to the New Entry button: